moizxkhan/moizxkhan.github.io/content/2. Computer Science/_index.md

+---
+title: 2.
+Computer Science
+sort: "2"
+---
 Computer Science is an ever evolving field with a rich history.
-The modern day world is being around the genesis and evolution of technology.
+The modern day world is being built around the genesis and evolution of technology.
 So it makes sense to have a deep understanding of the field that constantly changes and shapes our new reality.

 Over in this section of the vault I will be maintaining notes about everything related to computers.
 From its history to in depth technical details while also leaving my 2 cents on certain topics alongside insights that I collect over my course of learning.